sakamies/filter-element/README.md

 ### `form`

 Optional form that you want to have the filter listen to.
 By default, the filter element finds the closest parent form, or the first form in the document.
-This attrigute works exactly the same as the [form attribute on input elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#form).
+This attribute works exactly the same as the [form attribute on input elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#form).

 ### `target`